jarry-xiao/binary-option/README.md

 When all of the dust settles, the pool participants can enter and exit their positions while the pool is live, and the pool will always be fully collateralized!

 ### Settle
 `Settle` is invoked when a winner of the bet is decided.
-This in theory should be done through an oracle by the higher level protocol that uses this primative (composability effects).
+This, in theory, should be done through an oracle by the higher level protocol that uses this primative (composability effects).
 Once an event is settled, no more trades can occur.
 One TODO is to potentially add another stage -- first stop trading and settle as a gradual process

 ### Collect
 `Collect` is invoked when retrieving funds from a pool after it has fully settled.
 All of the user's tokens are burned and if they have any of the winning token, the user will receive a proportional stake of the pool (`(# tokens / total circulation) * size of pool`).
 The circulation of the pool is then reduced to reflect a global change in stake of all participants who have yet to retrieve their funds.